sharktacos/OpenColorIO-configs/docs/ResolvePull.md

 **IMF Master, Video Display Master (VDM) or Quicktime references**

 When rendering images in display color spaces, such as those required for IMF Master deliverables, a VDM source for IMF creation, or Quicktime references, make sure your ACES Output Transform is enabled and matches the intended display type.
+For example if sending clips to editorial for offline editing of proxy media viewed on a broadcast reference monitor, the Output Transform would be set to "Rec709" (HDTV).
+If sending clips to VFX as reference the Output Transform would be set to "sRGB" for display on a computer monitor.

 **VFX Pulls**